streamlinevideo/streamline/README.md

 If you see a command line there, it’s running.

+## Join the community

+We hang out on the video-dev slack chat in #streamline.

+You can join video-dev here! https://video-dev.herokuapp.com/

+Come hang with us!
+2

 ## Coming soon

  - LHLS playback (pending finding an open source player which can support it, we have a server ready).